Skip naar de inhoud

 Donation form

 Hospitals are required to complete a donation form for every death.
-This form is included in the set of forms that must be completed after a death in all hospitals.
-The donation coordinator in the hospital processes the information from the donation forms into the national database of the NTS.
+This form is included in all hospitals in the package of forms that must be completed after a death.
+The hospital's donation coordinator processes the information from the donation forms into the national NTS database.

 Colophon